SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```
 ![](./img/postcode_rt.png)

-### What is the distribution of read time for postcodes?
+!!! question "What is the distribution of read time for postcodes?"
 ```python
 # Read Time across Postcodes
 multiple_subset_feature_visualization(